 Labels are the mechanism you use to organize Kubernetes objects.
 A label is a key-value pair with certain restrictions concerning length and allowed values but without any pre-defined meaning.
 So you’re free to choose labels as you see fit, for example, to express environments such as ‘this pod is running in production’ or ownership, like ‘department X owns that pod’.

-$ kubectl create -f https://raw.githubusercontent.com/mhausenblas/kbe/master/specs/labels/pod.yaml $ kubectl get pods --show-labels NAME READY STATUS RESTARTS AGE LABELS labelex 1/1 Running 0 10m env=development
+$ kubectl apply -f https://raw.githubusercontent.com/openshift-evangelists/kbe/master/specs/labels/pod.yaml $ kubectl get pods --show-labels NAME READY STATUS RESTARTS AGE LABELS labelex 1/1 Running 0 10m env=development

 get pods command note the